thoughtspot/thoughtspot.github.io/_includes/content/csv-load.md

 in the upper right corner, and select **Upload Data**.

 4. In **Step 1: Upload your file**, complete these selections:
-    1. Upload the CSV or Excel file by these methods:<br/>
+    1. Upload the CSV or Excel file by these methods:
     <dl>
     <dlentry>
     <dt>Browse</dt>